Habitat and Classification

-Life History of a female
+Female Life History

-Female orangutans reach sexual maturity between the ages of 11-15 and give birth to their first child, between the ages of 15 to 18.
+Female orangutans reach sexual maturity between the ages of 11-15 and give birth to their first child between the ages of 15 to 18.
 Pregnancy causes the vulva to swell slightly, so it can be seen from the outside.
-Pregnancy lasts around 270 days (9 months), and from the age of 3, they start eating the same food as their mother, but lactation still proceeds until the age of 6-8 years old until they are on its own.
+Pregnancy lasts around 270 days (9 months), and from the age of 3, they start eating the same food as their mother, but lactation still proceeds until the age of 6-8 years old until they are on their own.

-Life History of a Male
+Male Life History

 Flange and Development

-Flanges are used to intimidate other males who tries to invade their territory (migratory zone), or to show females their reproductive capabilities.
+Flanges are used to intimidate other males who try to invade their territory (migratory zone), or to show females their reproductive capabilities.
 Furthermore, flanges have the effect of making them look bigger than their actual size.
 Males with flanges are technically called “flanged males” and those without flanges are called “unflanged males”.
 It is interesting that the flange in males develops not according to age, but according to social dominance.
 It is not the case that all unflanged males eventually grow up and develop flanges.
 (Maggioncalda, et al. 1999).
-For example, suppose that there is a several male orangutans in that area.
+For example, suppose that there are several male orangutans in that area.
 The dominant flange male in the area is no longer there due to migration from its area or due to death etc. Then one male orangutan in that area, who is aware that he will be the next dominant male, will develop its flange.
 In this process, the level of testosterone, a type of male hormone/growth hormone spikes.
 On the other hand, males who are aware of their inferiority continue to suppress the development of the flange.
 Thereby, some male orangutans remain unflanged for rest of their lives.